kirbykatie/LiftoffKatiesGroup/README.md

     * Users will have the ability to view their profile.
     * Profile will appear upon valid log into application on homepage.

-What we have to learn:
+What We Have to Learn

   Throughout the building of this application we will need to learn full integration of a third party API.
 As well as user authentication, profile management and sharing.
 We will     also need to expand our knowledge of CSS to build the desired view of this application.